openshift/enhancements/enhancements/ingress/global-admission-hsts.md

     ...
   wildcardPolicy: "Subdomain"
 ````
-After applying the annotation, a route can be checked for the proper header like this:
+After applying the annotation, a route can be checked for the proper header using a curl command like this:
 ```shell
 $ curl -sik https://foo.com | grep strict-transport-security
 strict-transport-security: max-age=31536000